datacamp/community-courses-intro-to-data.world-in-python/chapter4.md

 The `query()` method is a lot like `load_dataset` as it gives you access to three properties to access the resulting data: `raw_data`, `table`, and `dataframe`.
 Lets try out a couple of SQL queries and then we'll jump into a SPARQL example.

-Data.world actually supports a dialect of SQL called *dwSQL*. *dwSQL* does most everything you'd normally do in a SQL `SELECT`, and it also has some extended funcionality specific to data.world.
+data.world actually supports a dialect of SQL called *dwSQL*. *dwSQL* does most everything you'd normally do in a SQL `SELECT`, and it also has some extended funcionality specific to data.world.
 Check out the [full dwSQL documentation](https://docs.data.world/tutorials/dwsql/), and here we'll work with some basics.

 Using the dataset at `https://data.world/nrippner/refugee-host-nations`, follow the instructions below: